 After the Coast Guard announced they planned to destroy the structure, and the City of Rockland rebuked the property, the nearby Samoset Resort cared for the building until 1989.
 Thereafter, the City has preserved the lighthouse under the Maine Lights Program.

 According to Kate and Lucy, who I met on the breakwater, Kenny Chesney was here yesterday filming, so watch for a movie or video with this lighthouse in the background!
-Kate is a full-time resident nearby and works at a recycling center.
+Kate is a full-time Maine resident and works at a recycling center.
 I watched a “How Do They Do That” show on television once on recycling, it is fascinating.
 Kate tells me the most sought after plastic container is the milk jug.

 Port Clyde is where Andrew Wyeth, the American painter, spent many summers as a child.
 There is a “no-autos allowed” ferry from Port Clyde to Monhegan Island 12 miles offshore that is abound with nature trails.
 I imagine it would take the ferry an hour or two to travel 12 miles, so I’ll have to come back another time as that sounds like a good day trip.

-After visiting Port Clyde, I stopped off in Waldoboro to try the famous pie at Moodys Diner.
+After visiting Port Clyde, I stopped off in Waldoboro to try the famous pie at Moody’s Diner.
 I wasn’t even hungry, but a handful of people mentioned the diner, so I couldn’t pass it up.
 The diner serves a nice, big slice!
 Also, a cache was hidden nearby, so I dropped the geocoin I found in Rockland at the “Feeling Moody” cache in Waldoboro.
 The ammo can included a handful of items, one being a Texas Challenge Geocoin that started out in Fredericksburg in 2009.
 It has made its journey northeast to Maine, so I think I’ll bring it down south a bit.

 I noticed another cache called “A Popular Hangout Back in 1819” was located only 0.2 miles away.
 Given the title, I assumed it was some sort of historic site, so a quick detour brought me to the Town Pound that was the first permanent structure in Waldoboro to enclose stray horses, sheep and cattle.
 This is one of the reasons why I love geocaching.
 It takes me to places I would have never seen otherwise, and the “corral” was cool!

-As I was entering Wiscasset, I spotted a historic site marker near Damariscotta for a fort.
+As I was entering Wiscasset, I spotted a historic site marker for a fort.
 Fort Edgecomb was built in 1808 and housed 20-35 troops until 1816.
 During tensions with England, instead of declaring war, Thomas Jefferson ordered to enhance the nation’s defense by building coastal forts.
 Fort Edgecomb was one of nine fortifications.
 Waterfront earthwork batteries protected the canons.
 All was quiet after 1816 until the Civil War.
 Volunteers manned the fort while the Confederate cruiser Tallahassee was in Maine waters raiding the Union’s commercial fishing fleet.

 I wasn’t expecting to see a wood fort.
 It was neat.
-No one was there, so the dogs got to frolic around the three acres while I looked for a micro geocache in the fence nearby.
-After the visit to the fort, I crossed the harbor bridge and stopped at Sprague’s Lobster…finally a lobster shack by the harbor that was open!
+No one was there, so the dogs got to frolic around the three acres while I looked for a micro geocache in the nearby fence.
+After the visit to the fort, I crossed the harbor bridge and stopped at Sprague’s Lobster.
+Finally a lobster shack by the harbor that was open!

 He, Pharibe, and I had lamb chops and sweet potatoes and onions for dinner.
 It was great!
-I have to correct my blogging from the other day…Pharibe has a boy and two girls.
-Her son is a runner at Bates, one of her daughters is at Miss Porter’s and the other in at Proctor (?) in Andover, NH.
-She is moving to Virginia soon, so I hope to catch up with her there and George in Denver.
+I have to correct my blogging from the other day.
+Pharibe has a boy and two girls.
+Her son is a runner at Bates, one of her daughters is at Miss Porter’s and the other is at Proctor Academy in Andover, NH.
+She is moving to Virginia soon, so I hope to catch up with her there and George again when he is in Denver.
 ETB